 John McCain Ranch Location

-Many don't know about the beauty of the Verde Valley, but Senator John McCain and his family certainly do!
+Many don't know about the beauty of the Verde Valley, but Senator John McCain and his family certainly did.
 The McCain ranch is located in Cornville.
 Locals say it's up Page Springs Road and is a very large property with immense lawns and shade trees.
 Oak Creek runs through it.
 Some refer to the area of McCain's seven-acre property, which is at the end of a dirt road, as Hidden Valley or Page Springs, but because it's within the ZIP code 86325 it's considered part of Cornville.

 Verde Canyon Railway

-You, too, can take a train trip through a beautiful canyon in central Arizona.
 The Verde Canyon Railroad (formerly the Verde Valley Railroad) of Arizona was originally built to support Arizona's richest copper mine, located in Jerome.
-Now visitors enjoy the Verde Canyon Railway excursions to enjoy a relaxing trip, view the natural surroundings and participate in the railroad's special events.
+Now visitors enjoy the Verde Canyon Railway excursions to view the natural surroundings and participate in the railroad's special events.

 Native American History